MartijnMillecamp/MusicControl/README.md

 ## Introduction
 This web app is used test different levels of user control of music recommender system built by web spotify API.
 The web app lis implemented by express.js and jQuery.

-## Folder content

-### /bower_components
-all dependent libraries and some pre-installed libraried in express

-### /model
-configuration mongoose for mongo DB

-### /node_modules
-installed libraies by npm

-### /music-vis/public/js/
-this folder contains two main js files for the front-end page

-#### data-vis.js
-this js file is for controlling recommender UI and data communication with server

-#### welcome.js
-this file is for welcome page for evaluation

-### music-vis/public/stylesheets/
-this folder contains two css files

-#### style.css
-this js file is for recommender UI style

-#### welcome.css
-this file is for welcome page for evaluation

-### music-vis/routes/
-this is for back-end using a spotify-api wrapper

-#### index.js
-a router for system, a restulful API to call the services in recommender.js

-#### recommender.js
-recommender engine using the spotify-api wrapper

-### /music-vis
-different pages powered by jade template

-### app.js
-this is a script to start the app

 ## How to deploy the app